cuhsat/tinycrypt/README.md

 **This Repository is deprecated by its successor** **[TinyThread](https://github.com/cuhsat/tinythread).**

-Using TinyURL as a key/value storage for encrypted messages.
+(Ab)using TinyURL as a key/value storage for encrypted messages.

 ## Usage
 ```